connectedacademy/interpretation/course/content/en/info.md

 - Why should they believe you?
 - And finally, what do you want them to do as a result?

-Traditional storytelling themes such as Evidence, Interpretation, Fiction, Fact, Narrative and Impact also emerge are discussed throughoute.
+Traditional storytelling themes such as Evidence, Interpretation, Fiction, Fact, Narrative and Impact also emerge are discussed throughout.

 > Submission of photographic work must be in the Four Corners format.
 Four Corners is an authoring and context tool first envisaged by ex-NY Times Photo Editor, Fred Ritchin.
 It enables the photographer to furnish an image with extra contextual information, related frames, links, copyright information and their code of ethics.